 - Add diced chicken to pot and reduce heat to low.

-- Combine 2 tbsp flour with 1/2 c water and mix until smooth in a cup.
+- Combine 2 tablespoon flour with ½ c water and mix until smooth in a cup.

 - Dice peppers and add to soup and cook for 15 minutes.

 - Add this to soup to thicken slightly

 - Cut, remove seeds and dice tomatoes and add to soup, continue to simmer for 15 minutes.

 - Chopped ¼ C cilantro and add along with cumin and allow to sit for 15 minutes removed from heat.

 - Serve in bowl and top with shredded cheese